Import Data to your Vault

 From the format dropdown, choose a File Format (see What file formats does Bitwarden support for import?).

-Select the Choose File button and add the file to import.
+Select the Choose File button and add the file to import or copy/paste the contents of your file into the input box.

 Import to Bitwarden can’t check whether items in the file to import are duplicative of items in your Vault.
 This means that importing multiple files will create duplicative Vault items if an item is already in the Vault and in the file to import.